Spadi0/stmpe1600-rs/README.md

 ## Interrupts

 The STMPE1600 handles interrupts by triggering an interrupt output pin when it detects an interrupt on any of its configured interrupt pins.
-The active LOW interrupt pin needs to be handled by the microcontroller itself, and then call the [`handle_interrupt`] function to check the STMPE1600 for any pending interrupts, execute the relevent callbacks and clear the pending bits.
+The active LOW interrupt pin needs to be handled by the microcontroller itself, and then call the `handle_interrupt` function to check the STMPE1600 for any pending interrupts, execute the relevent callbacks and clear the pending bits.

 ## Usage

-See the [examples](examples/) directory for usage examples.

 ```rust
 use linux_embedded_hal::I2cdev;